William Contreras Player Props: Brewers vs. Braves

 William Contreras At The Plate

-- Contreras has an RBI in 26 of 79 games this season, with multiple RBI in nine of them.
-He has also driven in three or more of his team's runs in two contests.
+- Contreras has driven in a run in 27 games this year (32.5%), including nine games with more than one RBI (10.8%).
+He has also driven home three or more of his team's runs in two contests.

-- He has scored in 44.3% of his games this season, with two or more runs scored in 8.9%.
+- In 35 of 83 games this year, he has scored, and seven of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.